World Dream Bank

 My mom always told us she had a miscarriage a year or two after having me.
 We just learned that's a lie.
 She had a daughter named Jill who lived years.
 Not to adulthood; her death affected us surviving siblings profoundly.
 Shaped us, really.
 Yet we consciously forgot Jill--buried her memory and bought our parents' lie.

 Why?
 Slowly I learn that Jill had a guardian angel.
 I do too of course--her name's Silky.
-Maybe they helped to blot the painful memory.
+Maybe the angels helped to blot the painful memory.

 Was that wise?
 Even sane?
 Can angels go crazy from grief?
 It never occurred to me to ask what the early death of a ward does to a guardian angel.

 Turns out it isn't good.
 I see a TV interview with the angel--though it's part simulation.
 Behind angel and interviewer is a green screen, so a proper heavenly background can be pasted in later.
 It's distracting--way too bright, a green scream.
 I turn down the saturation on my TV till it's bearable.
 Now I can hear...